unit 20-p1

 Campaign logistics

-The brand B&Q was first made in 1969 to encourage regular people to get into diy showing that you don't have to be a builder or specialist in the area to do something with it anyway, the "build a life" campaign started in 2019 to bring back an emotional link with their customers reinstating a meaningful place in the UK's market. lots of campaigns have been launched since this one, however i cannot find a date when the build a life campaign actually ended. but it did change the opinion of a lot of people regarding the brand.
+The brand B&Q was first made in 1969 to encourage regular people to get into DIY showing that you don't have to be a builder or specialist in the area to do something with it anyway, the "build a life" campaign started in 2019 to bring back an emotional link with their customers reinstating a meaningful place in the UK's market. lots of campaigns have been launched since this one; however, I cannot find a date when the Build a Life campaign actually ended. but it did change the opinion of a lot of people regarding the brand.

 Choice of media

-In order for this campaign to be a success they would've had to use many types of media such as: tv, social media, digital media, mass media, movies, magazines and more. b&q differs from many companies using real home videos compiled in one video that is then shown across 8 countries in Europe on televisions with the advert then posted online making it global, whilst also using national press to increase profit and attract customers.
+In order for this campaign to be a success, they would've had to use many types of media such as: TV, social media, digital media, mass media, movies, magazines and more.
+B&Q differs from many companies using real home videos compiled in one video that is then shown across 8 countries in Europe on televisions, with the advert then posted online, making it global, whilst also using national press to increase profit and attract customers.

 Call to action